Ofsted: School inspections

+Ofsted publish reports on the quality of education and management at a particular school and organisation on a regular basis.
+His Majesty's Inspectors (HMI) rank schools based on information gathered in inspections which they undertake.
+Inspectors carry out regular inspections of all maintained schools and academies, some independent schools, colleges, apprenticeship providers, prison education and many other educational institutions and programmes outside of higher education.
+Ofsted aims to improve lives by raising standards in education and children's social care.
+Ofsted monitors standards in schools, and tells schools what they are doing right and what they must do to improve.

-The Office carries out regular inspections of maintained schools and academies, and some independent schools in England, and publishes online reports of their findings so they can be used to improve the overall quality of education and training.
+Inspectors publish reports of findings so they can be used to improve the overall quality of education and training.
+Inspection reports provides important information to parents, carers, learners and employers about the quality of education, training and care.
+These groups should be able to make informed choices based on the information published in inspection reports.
+Ofsted monitors standards in schools, and tells schools what they are doing right and what they must do to improve.

-System before 2005

 Before 2005 each school was inspected for a week every six years, with two months' notice to prepare for an inspection.
-This regime was criticised by teachers and school heads as greatly disruptive of the operation of the school, and by others as enabling schools to present an unrealistic picture of themselves that did not truly reflect the quality of teaching and learning in the school.

 2005–2012

 In September 2005 a new system of short-notice inspections came into being.
 Under this system the senior leadership of each school were strongly encouraged to complete a Self Evaluation Form (SEF) on a continual basis, which required them to be aware of strengths and areas for development.
 Inspections were generally two- or three-day visits every three years, with two days' notice.
-They focussed on the "central nervous system" of the school – examining how well the school was managed, and what processes were in place to ensure standards improve; the school leadership and management were expected to be aware of everything in the SEF.
+They focused on the "central nervous system" of the school – examining how well the school was managed, and what processes were in place to ensure standards improve; the school leadership and management were expected to be aware of everything in the SEF.
 The SEF served as the main document when planning the inspection, and was crucial in evaluating the school's capacity to improve.

 After an inspection of a school, Ofsted published a report on the school on its website.
 In addition to written comments on a number of areas, schools were assessed on each area and overall on a 4-point scale: 1 (Outstanding), 2 (Good), 3 (Satisfactory) and 4 (Inadequate).
 Schools rated Outstanding or Good might not be inspected again for five years, while schools judged less favourably were inspected more frequently, and might receive little or no notice of inspection visits.
 Figures published in March 2010 showed that revised inspection criteria, which were introduced in September 2009, resulted in a reduction from 19% to 9% in the number of schools judged to be Outstanding, and an increase from 4% to 10% in the number of schools judged to be Inadequate.